rubocop/ruby-style-guide/README.md

 * <a name="refactor-dont-comment"></a>
   Avoid writing comments to explain bad code.
 Refactor the code to make it self-explanatory.
-(Do or do not - there is no try. --Yoda)
+(Do or do not&mdash;there is no try. --Yoda)
 <sup>[[link](#refactor-dont-comment)]</sup>

 ### Comment Annotations